AntoJebi7/Bit-masking-and-manipulation/README.md

-# Bit-masking-and-manipulation
+# BitMaskingAndManipulation

-This repository offers a comprehensive collection of algorithms, techniques, and solutions for efficiently solving bitmasking problems.
-Whether you're tackling coding challenges or optimizing performance, you'll find practical examples and insightful explanations to enhance your understanding of bit operations.
+Welcome to **BitMaskingAndManipulation**!
+This repository provides a wide array of tools, algorithms, and examples for mastering bit manipulation and bitmasking techniques.
+Perfect for optimizing code and solving complex problems with efficiency.